wisniewskikr/chrisblog-it-gas/Aws-Redshift-GetStatementResultV2/README.md

 -----------

 ##### Goal
-The goal of this project is to show how to connect Gsheet with AWS Redshifd and run some execute statement (SQL).
+The goal of this project is to present how to use GetStatementResultV2.
+Version 2 enables receiving data as CSV file, not as JSON file.
+To do it:
+* In **ExecuteStatement** you have to add following property: **"ResultFormat": "CSV"**
+* In **GetStatementResult** you have to use **GetStatementResultV2**.

 ##### Result
 When user click on menu: "Functions -> Redshift Data" then data should be taken form Redshift and display in Gsheet.